UW-HARVEST/c-rust-program-pairs/README.md

 # C-Rust Program Pairs

-This repository makes available a list of C to Rust program pairs that will be available in a `programs/` directory once downloaded.
+This repository contains a list of C-Rust program pairs.
+The `metadata/` directory lists the program pairs.
+Often the Rust program was translated from or inspired by the C program.
+The pairs will be available in a `programs/` directory once downloaded.
 Program pairs only include the source code without any dependencies, so they cannot be compiled.

 For example, the following example shows the directory structure for the `cat` program.